 Unusual behaviour for a dog includes:

-1. Be organised, ensure you have the leash ready to put on the dog before you open the gate you should always have a treat on hand with you as a reward and distraction.
+- Be organised, and ensure you have the leash ready to put on the dog before you open the gate.
+You should always have a treat on hand as a reward and distraction.

-4. Gates both generally swing both ways- use the latch of the gate as a bolt ensuring the latch is positioned on the inside of the kennel and push the gate inwards in case the dog jumps.
+- Gates generally swing both ways- use the latch of the gate as a bolt, ensuring the latch is positioned on the inside of the kennel, and push the gate inwards in case the dog jumps.
 That way, the latch will prevent the gate from swinging.

-5. Use your body to help prevent the dog from lunging forward.
-Ensure you are standing directly in front of the gate with your feet firmly on the ground
+- Use your body to help prevent the dog from lunging forward.
+Ensure you are standing directly in front of the gate with your feet firmly on the ground.

-6. Enter the kennel closing the gate behind you.
+- Enter the kennel, closing the gate behind you.

-8. Ensure the dog is calm either sitting or standing before you exit the kennel.
+- Ensure the dog is calm, either sitting or standing, before you exit the kennel.

 Cats can take a considerable amount of time to relax in new situations.
 You must take this into account when dealing with them and allow them some time to adjust to your presence before trying to handle them.

 When handling cats, you should consider their well-developed sense of smell, and that they are very sensitive to loud noises and sudden movements.
-One way of doing this is to try and keep them in as familiar an environment as possible and avoid talking too loudly or making large gestures with your hands.
+One way of doing this is to try to keep them in an environment that is as familiar as possible and avoid talking too loudly or making large gestures with your hands.

 Preparation